xebia-functional/appsly-android-rest/README.md

 # Introduction

-Do you have the need to connect to a REST api with you Android Application and have the responses automatically serialized to Java beans.
+Do you have the need to connect to a REST api with you Android Application and have the responses automatically serialized to Java beans?
 Look no more!
 You found it.

 Appsly Android REST is a annotation based client library for RESTful services with an emphasis in simplicity and performance that automatically handles the